 A typical sunroom or solarium has a glass roof and walls, but circumstances should dictate your choice.

 If your room is going to be in an area with major exposure to the sun, you might want to consider partial overhead glass or making just the sunroom walls of glass.
-Likewise, if you live in snow country and your sunroom will be located below another sloped roof (which will dump onto the sunroom roof), you might want to consider partial overhead glass or roofing instead of glass.
+Likewise, if you live in snow country and your sunroom addition is likely to be located below another sloped roof (which will dump onto the sunroom roof), you might want to consider partial overhead glass or roofing instead of glass.

 If your sunroom is an extension of your house, consider using standard roofing materials like asphalt, tile, wood shingles, or corrugated steel roofing.